Tips to create padlets that are accessible

 View Padlet's help page on auto-captions.

-By following these simple tips, you can transform your padlet into a truly inclusive space.
+By following these simple tips, you can transform your board into a truly inclusive space.
 Remember, accessibility isn't just about complying with regulations; it's about creating a welcoming environment where everyone can participate, learn and contribute.
 So go forth and create beautiful padlets that everyone can enjoy!

 How did we do?